 Need for Maturity Risk Premium

 For instance, if you invest in a two-year bond, you get the money back at the end of two years.
 But, in a 30-year bond, you need to wait for thirty years to get the money back.
 Not much could change in two years, but in 30 years, many things could change.
-The changes could be various that may have a severe impact on the payment status of the interest and principal of the bonds.
+The changes could severely impact the payment status of the interest and principal of the bonds.

 These are the reasons why investors in long-term bonds need an extra incentive.
 And this extra incentive comes in the form of a maturity risk premium.